A close-up of a black condenser microphone suspended in a shock mount against a plain white background.

 “There’s an indescribable charm in owning and playing vinyl records,” says Jane Groove, owner of Groove’s Records in Los Angeles.
 “It’s like the universe’s way of telling you to slow down and enjoy the music.”

-Can Vinyl Stay on-point in our world?
+Can Vinyl Stay Relevant in the Virtual Time?

-Analyzing the Rejumpnce: An sharp
+Analyzing the Rejumpnce: An Sharp

 Observing the Cultural Quirks